Table of Contents

 - Lacking control over the numerous aspects of the sale process

 That’s exactly where Houzeo comes in.
-In this blog, we’ll explain step-by-step how to sell your house for sale by owner.
+In this blog, we’ll explain the step-by-step process on how to sell your house for sale by owner.
 And of course, the required closing documents, pricing your home, and other nitty-gritty details on how to sell a house by owner.
 So, let’s start!

 Houzeo makes it simple to list and sell your home… All online!